-sabotage performance and create waste, the focus of this article is on the costs of toxic leadership and the recommendation is that leaders who balance respectful engagement with firm accountability create the conditions for the best performance.
+Some may argue that the costs of weak leaders are just as significant and that harsh leadership is required in order to accomplish the mission.
+While it is true that leaders on both extremes of weakness and toxicity sabotage performance and create waste, the focus of this article is on the costs of toxic leadership and the recommendation is that leaders who balance respectful engagement with firm accountability create the conditions for the best performance.

 Overlooked coping behaviors are significant.
 Lost time due to worry, avoidance, and "watercooler talk," although often considered harmless and a sign of individual weakness, is highly costly.
 When the targets of a toxic leader voice their concerns or file a grievance, they are often dismissed or marginalized as disgruntled complainers or weak members.
-Then, as performance declines, the leader blames the victim rather than recognizing the toxic conditions that he or she created.
-However, as the model indicates, these coping behaviors result in significant opportunity costs to the organization in time, money, and productivity.
+Then, as performance declines, the leader blames the victim rather than recognizing the toxic conditions that he or she created.25 However, as the model indicates, these coping behaviors result in significant opportunity costs to the organization in time, money, and productivity.

 Toxic leadership is unhealthy.
 Toxic behaviors add a significant drain on an already overburdened health care system.
 The model is consistent with research that associates degraded physical and mental health with toxic leadership.
-These costs healthy leadership.
+These costs are unnecessary and are preventable by addressing toxic leadership and promoting healthy leadership.
 Leadership that is respectful, humble, and compassionate promotes the healthy conditions for members to thrive not just survive.
 Whereas a toxic leader degrades, abuses, and exploits others for personal gain, a healthy leader respects, nurtures, and empowers team and organizational success.
 The benefits of a healthy leader are increased physical and mental health, reducing the demands on the health care system.